 Oh, just in case you’re wondering, I don’t mean the 1962 O’Henry stamp from the USSR, but isn’t it yet another odd twist to discover that Russia beat the USA to a stamp by 50 years?

-Alex Hiam is the author of Silent Lee and the Adventure of the Side Door Key and Silent Lee and the Oxford Adventure.
+Alex Hiam is the author of Silent Lee and the Adventure of the Side Door Key and Silent Lee and the Oxford Adventure available now on Amazon.